LucasAlNascimento/Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

-## GitHub Pages Build
+## GitHub Pages Deploy

 This project site is currently being built from the /docs folder in the main branch.
-Check out the project `https://lucasalnascimento.github.io/pokedex/`.
+Check out the project deploy `https://lucasalnascimento.github.io/pokedex/`.

 ## Development server